 Can dogs get poison ivy?
 A casual stroll through the woods can be a risky affair when your pup is running off exploring in every direction.
 Unfortunately, yes, your dog can get poison ivy.
 Fortunately, dogs getting poison ivy is not as common as it is in humans.
 It is tougher for poison ivy to make contact with the dog's skin since they are covered in protective fur.

 If your dog does get poison ivy it is easily treatable.
 The Pet Poison Helpline rates poison ivy's level of toxicity as "mild," so if you see the symptoms (i.e. skin reddening, swelling, itching), there is no reason to go into panic mode.

-Read on to learn more about the symptoms of poison ivy, how to identify its poisonous plant cousins, poison oak and sumac, and how to treat the rash should your dog's skin come into contact with any of these plant's oils.
+Want to learn more about the symptoms of poison ivy and other poisonous plants (poison oak, sumac)?
+Learn how to treat the rash on your dog's skin if they come into contact with poisonous plant oils.